Awan (Kuwait)

-Awan (in Arabic أوان meaning Time) was an Arabic language independent newspaper based in Kuwait.
-The daily was briefly published from November 2007 to May 2010.
+Awan (in Arabic أوان meaning Time) was an Arabic-language independent newspaper based in Kuwait.
+The daily was published from November 2007 to May 2010.

 History

 Awan was launched on 18 November 2007, being the tenth daily in the country.
 Mohammad Al Rumihi served as the editor-in-chief of the paper.
 Awan had offices in Cairo and Beirut in addition to its native Kuwait.